Projection and rescaling algorithm for finding maximum support solutions to polyhedral conic systems: Introduction.

 The remaining sections of the paper are organized as follows.
 Section~\ref{sec.support} presents our main developments.
-This section details our approach to finding most interior solutions to~\eqref{primal-dual}.
+This section details our approach to finding maximum support solutions to~\eqref{primal-dual}.
 The approach hinges on three key ideas.
 First, we propose an algorithm that finds a point in a set of the form $L\cap \R^n_+$ that may not necessarily have maximum support (see Algorithm~\ref{algo.support}).
 Second, by relying on the first algorithm and on a natural duality between the two problems in~\eqref{primal-dual}, we propose a second algorithm that finds maximum support solutions to~\eqref{primal-dual} (see Algorithm~\ref{algo.max.support}).
 Third, the analyses and to some extent the design of our algorithms rely on suitable refinements of condition measures previously proposed and used in~\cite{PenaS16,Ye94} (see Proposition~\ref{prop:support} and Theorem~\ref{theor}).
 Section~\ref{sec.full.support} shows how the new developments in Section~\ref{sec.support} automatically yield a sharpening of the analysis previously performed in~\cite{PenaS16} for the projection and rescaling algorithm in the full support case.
-Section~\ref{sec.full.support} also shows that the condition measure $\rho(A)$ used in ~\cite{BellFV09,DaduVZ17,DunaV06,PenaS13} for other rescaling algorithms is more conservative, and possibly far more so, than $\sigma(L)$ and $\sigma(L^\perp)$.
-Finally Section~\ref{sec.bp} details an implementation of the basic procedure, which is a central building block of our projection and rescaling algorithm.
+Section~\ref{sec.full.support} also shows that the condition measure $\rho(A)$ used in ~\cite{BellFV09,DaduVZ17,DunaV06,PenaS13} for other rescaling algorithms is more conservative, and possibly far more so, than $\sigma(L)$ and $\sigma(L^\perp)$ provided the columns of $A$ are normalized.
+Section~\ref{sec.bp} details an implementation of the basic procedure, which is a central building block of our projection and rescaling algorithm.
 We limit our exposition to the most efficient known implementation of the basic procedure, namely a smooth perceptron scheme~\cite{PenaS16,PenaS19}.
 The exposition in Section~\ref{sec.bp} highlights a simple and insightful but somewhat overlooked duality property that underlies the first-order implementations of the basic procedure described in~\cite{PenaS16,PenaS19}.
+Section~\ref{sec.variant} describes a variant of Algorithm~\ref{algo.support} that performs rescaling along multiple directions and Section~\ref{sec.conclusion} concludes the paper.

-\section{Partial support and maximum support solutions}
+\section{Partial support and maximum support solutions.}

 We develop a two-step approach to finding maximum support solutions to~\eqref{primal-dual}.
 The first step is Algorithm~\ref{algo.support} which finds a point $x\in L \cap \R^n_+$ whose support may or may not be maximum.
 By leveraging Algorithm~\ref{algo.support} and the duality between the two problems in~\eqref{primal-dual}, Algorithm~\ref{algo.max.support} finds maximum support solutions $x\in L \cap \R^n_+$ and $\hat x \in L^\perp \cap \R^n_+$.
 Our developments rely on several key constructions and pieces of notation detailed next.